This post may contain affiliate links. See my disclosure for more details.

 Either way, for a lot of reasons, it’s not uncommon to have a higher grocery spend than your budget would like.

 Luckily there are lots of ways to save money on food, without having to live off dried packet noodles and become a crazy coupon lady.
-Read on to see how you can slash your grocery spend and recognise and avoid those sneaky supermarket tricks that are designed to make you spend more.
+Read on to see how you can save money on groceries without clipping coupons, and learn how to recognise and avoid those sneaky supermarket tricks that are designed to make you spend more.

 Here’s how to cut grocery bills, in 13 simple steps: